tlux/vx/README.md

 ## Usage

-With Vx, you can define schemata to validate complex data against.
+With Vx, you have the capability to define schemata for validating complex data effortlessly.

 You first need to define your schema.